join our mailing list :: search :: about us :: agelesslearner.com home

 People at all levels ask questions and share stories about successes, failures, and what they have learned.

-Everyone creates, keeps, and propagates stories of individuals who have improved their own processes.
+Everyone creates, keeps, and propagates stories of colleagues who have improved their own processes.

 Everyone believes they know what to do, and they proceed on that assumption.

-People take at least some time to reflect on what has happened and what may happen.
+People take time regularly to reflect on what has happened and what may happen.

 People are treated as complex individuals.